 Two years ago we launched a dedicated Impact Capital initiative with the aim of preparing social enterprises to move beyond philanthropic grants to attract private investment capital.
-Early work culminated with the release of a white paper, Coordinating Impact Capital
+Early work culminated with the release of a white paper, Coordinating Impact Capitalin the summer of 2011.

-You can read more about the demand-dividend project in our press release
+You can read more about the demand-dividend project in our press release.